Webhook Integration for Developers

 Field Type Description

-realm object No Realm information (id, name)
+realm object Realm info: id (UUID), name (realm name)

-session object No Session information (id)
+session object Session info: id

-metadata object Yes Event metadata (event_type, workspace_id, cluster_id, source)
+metadata object Event metadata (see below)

 Metadata Fields